Gianpaolo, my father, was a collector.

 A fresh approach to camera collection

-To promote a fresh perspective on analog photography, the 99 Cameras Museum recently launched its first photo project, The Analog Chronicles, and founded the 99 Cameras Club, a passionate community of organizations, photographers, and collectors united by a shared vision.
+This is why we launched The Analog Chronicles and founded the 99 Cameras Club — a community of businesses, photographers, and collectors united by a shared love for film.

 I sincerely hope you will enjoy your visit,